hsavit1/Objective-C-Design-Patterns/README.md

     ------

 2. **Factory Method**: Unilke what we have seen from the Prototype Pattern, the Factory method is a creation pattern that doesn't use a copy method to create the same type of object.
 Rather, it uses a method that decides what type of object to create.
+It is particularly useful for framework designers.

-In the Factory method, there are 2 abstractions to make: the _factory_ is the creator and the "_producer_" is the magic word needed for the factory to create somehting.
+In the Factory method, there are 2 abstractions to make: the _factory_ is the creator and the "_producer_" is the magic word needed for the factory to create somehthing.
+The Factory Method pattern is useful in the following scenarios
+	* The exact class of the objects created can't be anticipated at compile time
+    * A class wants its subclasses to decide what to create at runtime
+    * A class has some helper classes as its subclasses and you want to localize the knowledge of which one to return

 	#####So what _is_ a Factory method pattern?
 	A factory method pattern is also called a virtual constructor.
 It's useful when a class can't anticipate the class of objects it must create and wants its subclasses to specify the objects it creates.
 In short, you define an **interface** for creating an object, but you let the _subclasses_ decide which class to instantiate.
 You are thus deferring isntantiation to the subclasses.

     ------